sirech/talk-microfrontends-serverside-integration/presentation.md

 ???

-- everybody seems to be using microfrontends, regardless of whether it suits their problem or not
+- everybody seems to be using microservices these days

+---

+class: center middle

+## Whether they actually needed or not

+---

+class: center middle

+## What about the frontend, though?

 ---